sueszli/osue/exams/2022/exam 2/exam report summary.md

 Wait for connections on the received socket file descriptor and accept them.

-Read the arguments transmitted by the client from the connection and save them in a buffer that can hold a C-string with the size `MAX_ARGUMENT_LEN`.
+Read the arguments transmitted by the client from the connection and save them in a buffer that can hold a C-string with `MAX_ARGUMENT_LEN` characters (excluding `\0`).

-Then you should call `execute_command()` with the argument received by the client and read the file descriptor returned by this function.
+Then you should call `execute_command()` with the content of the clients request and read the `FILE*` returned by this function.

 The execution of the command should be done in a forked child process.

-Then you should read the content from the file that the received file descriptor points to and send it to the client waiting on the accepted connection.
+Then you should read the content from the file stream and send it to the client waiting on the accepted connection.

 ```c
 #define MAX_ARGUMENT_LEN 100